 Keiretsu is an interconnected network of companies characterized by strong alliances and cross-shareholding that originated from Japan and dominated the economy during the last half of the 20th century, particularly after World War II.
-The keiretsu are still in existence in the 21st century, undergoing radical changes since its formation.
+The keiretsu still exists in the 21st century, undergoing radical changes since its formation.

 Keiretsu is best described as an intricate business network with a long-term transactional relationship.
 The business network is largely composed of banks, manufacturers, supply chain partners, and distributors who work closely together for the success of the whole group.

 The companies in the keiretsu group own small amounts of each other’s shares to strengthen their alliance.
 The bank is usually at the center of each keiretsu and acts as the financier of the alliance.
 The financing and cross-shareholding insulate member companies from stock market volatility and takeover attempts from non-alliance firms.
 The core bank thus enables the members of the keiretsu to focus on long-term projects that are desirable to each company’s sustainable growth and profitability.

 Origins of the Keiretsu